Affinage

 Open questions at the time

-Evidence Biochemical kinase assays of cancer-derived mutants, transgenic/knockout mouse mammary cancer model
+Evidence Biochemical kinase assays of colorectal cancer-derived mutants, structural modeling, breast cancer mouse model with null/knock-in alleles and transgene rescue

 PMID:15867340